Rallies through the years

 The good old days, were they really that good?

 Let’s get into the Way-Back machine Herman and remove those rose tinted glasses and remember the sunburn, freezing cold and wet sometimes all at the same time!
-My first inkling of going away on a motorcycle was when the Easter Bathurst motorcycle race was on when real motorcyclists rode their Spitfires, Commandos and Bonnie’s thru the Friday night with there Army great coats, flying boots and a bottle of Stones Green Ginger Wine in your pillions pocket to help with the stamina in the unpredictable weather conditions, no heated grips, full face helmets or touring screens those days, maybe a old cop handlebar screen if you were a “Nancy Boy”roadhouses were dotted along the old Hume Highway usually for a cup of coffee a P155 (piss) or some roadside maintenance under the forecourt lights.
+My first inkling of going away on a motorcycle was when the Easter Bathurst motorcycle race was on when real motorcyclists rode their Spitfires, Commandos and Bonnie’s thru the Friday night with their Army great coats, flying boots and a bottle of Stones Green Ginger Wine in your pillions pocket to help with the stamina in the unpredictable weather conditions, no heated grips, full face helmets or touring screens those days, maybe a old cop handlebar screen if you were a “Nancy Boy”, roadhouses were dotted along the old Hume Highway usually for a cup of coffee a P155 (piss) or some roadside maintenance under the forecourt lights.

 Then on through the night to get to your destination with coppers pulling you in to harass the shit out you and no breathalyser tests those days fortunately or unfortunately before collapsing for a couple of hours to get on the beers that means breakfast, lunch and tea and every hour in between till the last race on Sunday on you return to Melbourne for work Monday morning.
 You probably wouldn’t have slept much beside your bike as everyone was yahooing all night or down rioting at the police compound trying to bash or burn them out, you tried sleeping out in the open on a rough patch of dirt unless one of your mates was a weirdo and rode a sidecar then he may have brought a tent and cooking utensils which everyone befriended immediately.
 Yes those were the days when men were men and women were men!